MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

-# List of working shaders on M1 Apple Silicon Macs
+# List of working shaders on M1 Macs
 ![M1Shaders](https://user-images.githubusercontent.com/49116367/115900667-829bdb00-a460-11eb-9a3b-1ca19a03f18b.png)

 All shaders mentioned below have been tested on a Mac mini M1.
 The game runs natively without Rosetta 2 emulation (allows for a more stable game with higher FPS).
 To know how to do this go here: https://github.com/yusefnapora/m1-multimc-hack